arskom/spyne/README.rst

 interface documents along with an easy-to-use API that lets you extend existing functionality.
 It currently supports the WSDL 1.1 interface definition standard, along with SOAP 1.1 and the rest-minus-the-verbs HttpRpc protocols which can be transported mainly via HTTP.
-We also support ZeroMQ tranport where appropriate.
+We also support ZeroMQ transport where appropriate.
 The transports can be used in a both client or server environment.

 The documentation for Rpclib can be found `here <http://arskom.github.com/rpclib>`_.